n8ebel/Slides/conferences/chicagoroboto18/tips_from_the_time_machine.md

 # Starting Your First Role
 - Where is your desk?
 - What is expected of you?
-- How do you name your classes?
-How do you style things?
+- How does your team build software?
 - Where and how are bugs tracked?
 - What's a sprint?
 Isn't scrum for rugby players?
+- How do you communicate effectively across an organization?

 ___